bilal-the-dev/GeoVerifyBot/README.md

-### `GeoVerifyBot`
+### `IP-Checker-And-Blocker-Discord-Bot`

 _A Discord bot that verifies users by country & VPN detection before allowing access._

-# 🌍 GeoVerifyBot

-GeoVerifyBot is a Discord verification system that **checks user location and VPN status** before granting access to your Discord server.
+It is a Discord verification system that **checks user location and VPN status** before granting access to your Discord server.
 You can set a specific country (e.g. Pakistan), and only users from that country will be allowed through the verification process.

+Basically, discord does not give access to people IPs.
+So this repositry contains a website made using handlebars engine where user goes for verification (we can grab the ip off user from the site).

 ## 🔐 Features